What is Antisynthetase Syndrome?

 AS is most commonly treated with immunosuppresive drugs such as glucocorticoids and metabolic inhibitors.

 Are there any clinical trials underway for AS?

 Yes, NIH is currently recruiting patients to study the environmental risk factors causing AS.
-The details of the drug trial can be found in here.
+There are currently 3 trials for this disease.
+The details of the drug trial can be found in here:

 How can RareShare be helpful to AS patients and families?